itsaark/NB_Class_Project/README.md

 }
 ```

-This section of code is looking for the destination on it 's own branch
+This section of code is looking for the destination on it's own branch

 ```
 if (isEWOrigin == 1) {